jeftegoes/SolidDesignPrinciplesOverviewAndExamples/README.md

   - It defines the skeleton of an algorithm in an operation, deferring some steps to subclasses.
   - Template Method lets subclasses redefine certain steps of an algorithm without changing the algorithm's structure.
 - Strategy
-  - Strategy enables an algorithm's behavior to be selected at runtime. ​The strategy pattern:
+  - Strategy enables an algorithm's behavior to be selected at runtime.
+The strategy pattern:
     - Defines a family of algorithms.
     - Encapsulates each algorithm.
     - Makes the algorithms interchangeable within that family.